Indecline

-Indecline, stylized as INDECLINE, is an American art collective.
+Indecline, stylized as INDECLINE, is an American Anarchist art collective.
 Members have said that the collective was formed in 2001 and is decentralized, with "dozens" of members in affiliated groups in several US states and a few foreign countries, and have characterized it as "[an] underground movement [of] activists, musicians, graffiti writers, [and] photographers".
+In 2014, two core members of the group, including founder Ryen McPherson, were arrested for mailing a "preserved baby’s head, foot and other human body parts" that they had stolen from a Thai medical museum.

 Projects

 Bumfights: A Cause For Concern

 In 2002 Ryen McPherson, Daniel Tanner, and others operating as Indecline Films produced the first video in the Bumfights series, Bumfights: A Cause for Concern.
 They subsequently took down the Indecline Films website, and have said they sold the rights to the series to two investors.